 The Presidential race is the most noted political event in American history.
 Every four years, many Republican, Democrat, and third-party candidates spend hundreds of days and vast financial resources to campaign for the chance to sit in the Oval Office.
-The Presidential election is the perfect opportunity to profit from placing political bets at offshore sportsbooks.
+The Presidential election is the perfect opportunity to profit from placing political bets at international betting sites.

 Is It Legal To Bet On The Presidential Election?